-Japanese food is one of the most beloved cuisines all over the world.
-It’s no wonder the people of Australia can’t get enough of these delicious dishes and fantastic flavours.
+Japanese food is one of the most beloved cuisines in the world.
+Given this, it’s no wonder the people of Australia can’t get enough of Japan’s delicious dishes and complex flavours.

 We realise that’s probably not the worst problem in the world, but we still thought we’d step in to help.